 Mini and Rolls-Royce both only support CarPlay, and haven't announced any plans for an Android Auto rollout just yet.
 Meanwhile, Bentley and Koenigsegg have Android Auto support firmly in the "coming soon" category, but haven't revealed any sort of timeline.

-Then, of course, Tesla supports neither.
+As previously mentioned, Tesla supports neither.